Children’s Intensive Services

 Purpose:

-Children’s Intensive Services are designed to assist youth with mental illness (MI) and/or serious emotional disturbance (SED) and their families in the community, who typically are not responsive to traditional therapy.
-CIS services help mobilize family capabilities and resources, in efforts to enable parents to provide a growth producing family environment.
+Family Intervention Services (FIS) are designed to assist youth with mental illness (MI) and/or identified with a severe serious emotional disturbance (SED) and their families in the community, who typically are not responsive to traditional therapy.
+FIS helps mobilize family capabilities and resources, in efforts to enable caregivers to provide a growth producing family environment.
+The usual goal of the services provided by FIS are to help increase the ability of families to cope with the daily stresses involved in the care of MI/SED youth and to help the consumers to achieve their maximum potential for independence.

 Staff: